tusharpatowary/SAD-Nu-Cse-QA/README.md

 ## Introduction

-This repository includes answers to the following questions from the B.Sc (HONS) in CSE Fourth Year Eighth Semester Examination, 2021 for the System Analysis and Design course.
+This repository includes answers to the following questions from the B.Sc (HONS) in CSE Fourth Year Eighth Semester Examination.
 The answers cover key concepts, definitions, methodologies, and examples that are crucial for understanding system analysis and design.

+##SAD 2021
 ## Question 1

 1. (a) Define system.
 Describe the elements of a system.